PayThePizzo/Data-Structures-and-Algorithms/Theory/6 - Table/3 - OPEN ADDRESSING.md

 Given an open addressing hash table, with `alpha < 1`, the average count of probes `(1/alpha)* ln(1/(1-alpha))`

 ---

-## Restructuring a hashtable
+## Restructuring
-When a hash table has a large number of entries (alpha > 0.5), the average time for operations can become quite substantial.

-In such a case, the currently existing elements will have to be inserted into the new table.
+When $\alpha > 0.5$ we double its size, and proceed with inserting the currently existing elements into the new table.
 This may call for:
 * Rehashing of all these key values
 * Transferring all the records

+This is because the average time for operations can become quite substantial.

 Subsequent dictionary operations will be more efficient and can more than make up for the overhead in creating the larger table.
 Usually it doubles the size.
 [1]

 ---

-## Conclusion
+### Conclusions

 Pros:
 * No size overhead apart from the hash table array.